A Note Of Warning.

 Tandem Infantry-Armor Formula.

 Without fanfare, General Hieu had applied the tandem Infantry-Armor formula to perfection.
-As a matter of fact, General Hieu was the only General in the ARVN who has had the opportunity to apply the "Blitzkrieg" (Lightning War) tactic using tanks - which was usually associated with the name of General Erwin Rommel of the German Army - in the battle of Svay Rieng in April 1974.
+General Hieu was the only General in the ARVN who has had the opportunity to apply the "Blitzkrieg" (Lightning War) tactic using tanks - which was usually associated with the name of General Erwin Rommel of the German Army - in the battle of Svay Rieng in April 1974.

 The concept of "Blitzkrieg", as described by the textbook, is composed of the following five elements: